flywire/python_ooo_dev_tools/docs/dev_docs/tute_ss.rst

 After you import the :py:class:`.TableHelper` class from |odev| , you can use :py:meth:`~.Calc.make_column_name` and pass it an integer like ``27`` to figure out what the letter name of the ``27th`` column is.
 The function :py:meth:`~.Calc.column_index_string` does the reverse: you pass it the letter name of a column, and it tells you what number that column is.
 You don’t need to have a workbook loaded to use these functions.
 If you want, you can load a workbook, get a Worksheet object, and use a Worksheet property like max_column to get an integer.
-Then, you can pass that integer to get_column_letter().
+Then, you can pass that integer to :py:meth:`~.Calc.get_column_letter()`.

 .. _tute_ss_rows_cols_sheet: